Leiden University Centre for Digital Humanities

 The aim is to develop a proof of concept for a digital edition of the Leiden Williram in which the Old Dutch lexis and Old Dutch morphology of the text can be highlighted at the click of a button, thereby disclosing the value of the text to a 21st century audience and making the Old Dutch nature of the text available to non-linguistic scholars and an interested lay public alike.
 This innovative digital curation of the text will be executed by providing a TEI-compliant (Text Encoding Initiative) XML edition, based on the 1971 edition and the digitized manuscript.
 The text edition can then be published online on a dedicated website, hosted on Leiden University servers under a Creative Commons license.

-Thesauri are lexicographic resources that organize words and word senses.
-One of their main uses is to look up available alternative phrasings, but thesauri offer a number of uses beyond that: they are veritable treasure troves for cultural, linguistic, anthropological, and literary-critical research.
-This is especially the case when such thesauri are arranged in a topical fashion, an ordering of all its groups of synonymous words according to their meaning.
-The current forms in which the majority of these thesauri are available make it difficult for scholars to use them to the fullest.
-In making existing historical thesauri available in a more suitable form for use and reuse, bringing them to the Semantic Web as Linked Data, this project aims to facilitate a wide variety of research that focusses on the vocabulary and culture of current and past times.
+A Thesaurus of Old English is a lexicographic resource that organizes Old English words and word senses according to their meaning.
+This topical fashion to organize lexical items allows one to look up available alternative phrasings, but thesauri such as this one offer a number of uses beyond that: they are veritable treasure troves for cultural, linguistic, anthropological, and literary-critical research (as indicated by the illustrative questions in the previous paragraph).
+However, the current forms in which the majority of these thesauri are available make it difficult for scholars to use them to the fullest.
+In making A Thesaurus of Old English and other thesauri available in a more suitable form for use and reuse – bringing them to the semantic web as Linked Data – and developing a platform to work with this material, this project set out to facilitate a wide variety of research that focusses on the vocabulary and culture of current and past times.

 The use of numismatic sources is incorporated in Claes’s research project “Dialogues of Power”.
 This project aims to analyse the legitimising dialogue between Roman emperors and their Germanic legions during the so-called “crisis of the third century”.
 By doing so, this project will shed new light on how the loyalty of soldiers towards their emperors was established and which communication strategies emperors used to (re-)gain the political and military stability that ultimately helped to reunify the Roman Empire after the crisis.